VA Minimum Property Requirements (MPRs)

 The VA requires the home to have electricity in all areas of the home for lighting and equipment.

-The home must have its own water heater as well as safe, potable (drinkable) water.
+The home must have its own water heater as well as safe, potable (drinkable) water supply.
 The home must also have a working septic system.
-Whether it’s a public or private system, meaning city sewer or septic tank, it has to work properly.
+Whether it’s a public or private system, meaning city sewage disposal or septic tank, the sewage system has to work properly.

 Homes with a well instead of a community or public water system may require a water quality analysis to ensure that the water is safe to drink.
 No matter which kind of financing you choose, it’s a good idea to obtain a water analysis on an individual well prior to buying the home.

 The crawl space, or “crawl,” is the space underneath the floor.
 The crawl must be accessible, clear of debris, and properly vented.
-An unvented crawl causes the wood underneath the house to rot.
+An unvented crawl space can result in dampness or dry rot.
 If left unchecked, rotting support beams underneath the home can cause structural damage.
 Likewise, the attic must be vented.

 If you’re looking at a 2- to 4-unit home, you’ll want to know that laundry and storage space can be shared between the units.
 Water, gas, sewer or electricity may be shared by multiple units under the same VA loan, provided there are separate shutoffs for each home unit.

-The VA requires the home to have an adequate access either by foot or car from a public or private street.
-The access has to be a viable one year-round.
+The VA requires the home to have adequate access either by foot or car from a public or private street.
+The access has to be viable year-round.

 For multi-unit homes, each unit must be accessible without trespassing through another unit or another’s property.

 The property must be free of defective construction or decay.
 The VA appraiser will search the property for such items, along with evidence of any wood-destroying insects.
-Termites and the like can cause expensive and dangerous damage to the foundation of a home.
+Infestations, like termites, can cause expensive and dangerous damage to the foundation of a home.